 E041

-This is one of Euler's most celebrated papers, in which he demonstrates formulas
+This is one of Euler's most celebrated papers, in which he demonstrates

-of the simple factors of the associated multiple arcs.
+product of the simple factors of the associated multiple arcs.

 E044